abandisch/frontend-nanodegree-website-performance-optimization/README.md

   }
 ```

-  3.Update for loop to use new `pizzas` variable and set width as a percentage
+  * Update for loop to use new `pizzas` variable and set width as a percentage
 ```sh
     // iterate through each pizza element and set the new width as a percentage for (var i = 0; i < pizzas.length; i++) {